Pooping in pregnancy: The guide you never knew you needed!

 Step 5: If you need a little assistance you can generate a little abdominal assistance by pushing your belly out (not straining in and down).
 Imagine you have a belt on and you are trying to pop the belt buckle.

-Sometimes making a noise such as a ‘sssssssss’ or a “moooo” can generate just enough pressure through your diaphragm and abdominal canister to kick the bowel along.
+Sometimes making a noise such as a ‘sssssssss’ or a “moooo” can generate just enough pressure through your diaphragm and abdominal canister to kick bowel movement into action.

 Your partner will undoubtedly love hearing this!